Fast and Simple Densest Subgraph with Predictions: Experiments

-We conduct an experiment to evaluate the effectiveness of our method.
-The dataset we use consists of ego-networks of Twitch users who participated in the partnership program in April 2018, as described in \cite{karateclub}.
+The first dataset we use consists of ego-networks of Twitch users who participated in the partnership program in April 2018, as described in \cite{karateclub}.
 It contains over 127,000 graphs.
 Each node represents a user, and each edge represents a friendship.